 58. If you can’t get out, best to stay put and find the safest place possible.
 E.g. if you can’t outrun a flood then you need to get to higher and drier ground.

 59. In the immediate aftermath of an incident, try to make sure the other members of your party are ok and accounted for.
 If you’re in a group, stay together, and – as you’re travelling abroad – try to identify any other foreigners who speak your language then stick together and pool resources.
 There’s safety in numbers.

 Communication is key

 60. Where possible, make every effort to communicate out and let someone know you’re in trouble.
-If you have a cheap travel phone then use it immediately because phone networks can get overloaded as traffic increases after an incident.
+If you have a cheap travel phone then use it immediately.Phone networks can get overloaded as traffic increases after an incident.
 Use SMS, email or social media as alternatives if you have access to data.

 What if you can’t communicate…

-61. If you have your phone stolen or taken from you during an incident then you need to be able to let people know that this has happened.
-If you are travelling to a high risk region it can be a worthwhile practice organising periodic check-in calls so that if and when you can’t answer, it will be clear that you’ve lost access to your phone and action can be taken.
+61. If you have your phone stolen or taken from you during an incident then let people know that this has happened.
+If you are travelling to a high risk region it can be a worthwhile practice organising periodic check-in calls.
+This means that if and when you can’t answer, it will be clear that you’ve lost access to your phone and action can be taken.

 62. Some situations call for calmness, particularly violent crime.

 63. Follow orders – even if you have to hand over your wallet or valuables.
 Don’t make any sudden movements and don’t resist or fight.